IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-script.md

 <summary>Summary</summary>

 <br/>
-Using an upsell/cross-sell example, we demonstrated how watsonx Orchestrate provides a conversational interface for sales agents to perform their repetitive tasks.
+Using an upsell/cross-sell example, this lab showed how watsonx Orchestrate provides a conversational interface for insurance sales agents to perform their repetitive tasks and reduce the time it takes to complete common business tasks, such as searching through CRM reports for sales opportunities.

+Product expertise was used to create an automation that provided optimal product recommendations and an LLM was used to generate the draft proposal for the agent to review.

-By providing a catalog of skills, Orchestrate eliminated the need to manually move data between different backend applications.
-Watsonx Orchestrate streamlined the agent's work by sequencing a series of skills within a single unified interface, boosting the agent's productivity and enabling them to focus on higher value work.
+By providing a catalog of skills, watsonx Orchestrate eliminated the need for the insurance agent to manually move data between different back-end applications.
+Watsonx Orchestrate streamlined the agent's work by sequencing a series of skills within a single unified interface, boosting this agent's productivity, reducing errors and enabling them to focus on higher value work.

 Thank you for attending today’s presentation.